timothyrobbinscpa/timothyrobbinscpa.github.io/_portfolio/movie_recommendation.md

 - **Movies Dataset**: Includes essential details such as movie titles, genres, and unique identifiers.
 - **Ratings Dataset**: Comprises user ratings for movies, which are crucial for training the recommendation model.

-These datasets are foundational for creating a robust model that understands both user behavior and content attributes.

 ## Technologies and Tools Used

 The project was developed in Python, utilizing libraries such as Pandas for data manipulation and Scikit-learn for predictive modeling.
 The `Surprise` library, which specializes in recommendation systems, was particularly instrumental due to its efficient implementation of the SVD algorithm.